Dezhou: Historical

-The Yellow river and the Grand Canal runs through Dezhou, making it an important hub for cargo transit since antient times.
-It was described as "Junction of Nine Arteries" (九达天衢) and "Portal of the Capital" (神京门户).
+The Yellow River and the Grand Canal both run through Dezhou, making it an important hub for cargo transit since ancient times.
+In antiquity, it was described as "Junction of Nine Arteries" (九达天衢) and "Portal of the Capital" (神京门户).

-Modern Era
+Modern era

-Dezhou is connected via the Shijiazhuang-Dezhou railway, Shijiazhuang-Ji'nan HSR, Beijing-Shanghai railway, Beijing-Shanghai HSR.
-A small, single-track railway connects Dezhou with Dongying city as well.
+Dezhou is on the Shijiazhuang-Dezhou railway, the Shijiazhuang–Ji'nan railway, the Beijing–Shanghai railway, and the Beijing–Shanghai high-speed railway.
+In addition, a small single-track railway connects Dezhou with Dongying.

+Dezhou serves as a key stop on the Beijing-Shanghai High-speed Railway, providing exceptional transport links that enable travelers to make same-day return trips to both Beijing and Shanghai.